Are there risks attached to taking the antibiotic known as Amoxicillin and Alcohol together?

 There are many contraindications to using alcohol on top of prescribed medicines and understanding the risks, if any, allows the patient to make and informed decision prior to use.

 As always those using alcohol in excess should inform their medical practitioner before prescribing begins to allow an informed decision to be made.
-To protect the patient from any unnecessary harms, a alcohol detox should be considered.
+To protect the patient from any unnecessary harms, a alcohol rehab should be considered.

 Combining Alcohol and Amoxicillin together